fbef0102/L4D1_2-Plugins/l4d_graves/readme.md

         // Number of points of damage to take before breaking.
 (In L4D2, 0 means don't break) l4d_graves_health "1500"

-        // Enables or disables the solidity of the grave. l4d_graves_not_solid "1"
 		```
 </details>